aidialab/RetiFluidNet/README.md

 5. Evaluation Code (/results)
 6. Codes for training (/train)

-For runing the RetiFluidNet on your own system:
+For running the RetiFluidNet on your own system:

 If you want to run and compile the RetiFluidNet based on your own network, there are four simple steps:
 1. Replace Data paths into train.py
 2. Compile and run the train.py

-Note: If you want to train the network, after replacing the pathes, just run the train.py
+Note: If you want to train the network, after replacing the paths, just run the train.py

-For reproducing the result just run the /results.py
+To reproduce the result just run the /results.py

-The pretrained models can be downloaded from Google Drive

 Citation